-We're all partners in our world of mainframe business, regardless of the "side" of the relationship.
+We are all partners in our world of mainframe business, regardless of the "side" of the relationship.
 The call here is for CIOs to instill this throughout their organizations.
 It's time to put an end to the notion that just because an interaction is with a vendor or partner, the rules of engagement are different.
 Even though they may not be writing checks to your organization, they potentially could play an important role.
 That's why you've engaged them to start with.
 And steps must be taken to ensure they don't receive any less courtesy than an important customer.

 As with many facets of life, the golden rule applies here as well.
 And if nothing else, let's do it to make Mom proud.
+And that's z/Bottom Line.